 Start in a high plank position, hands under shoulders, core engaged.

 Lower your chest towards the ground to perform a push up; elbows fall back towards your body.
 Exhale as you push back up into a high plank position.

 Then hop your feet into a “bear crawl position”.
-Knees hover off the mat at a 90 degree angle (think if it as a floating table top hold).
+Knees hover off the mat at a 90-degree angle (think of it as a floating table top hold).